PedestrianDynamics/CloudFast-DL4PuDe/README.md

 The results of the computational time evaluation of our and the baseline systems for each video experiment are available <a href="./computational-time">here</a>.

 ### Acknowledgement
-1. This <a href="https://github.com/princeton-vl/RAFT">RAFT repository</a> is used for optical flow estimation in our system.
+1. Thanks to the authors of <a href="https://github.com/princeton-vl/RAFT"> RAFT repository</a> and the corresponding paper.
-2. Some of <a href="https://colab.research.google.com/drive/1QnC7lV7oVFk5OZCm75fqbLAfD9qBy9bw">this notebook </a> is used for live streaming in our system.
+2. Thanks to the author of <a href="https://colab.research.google.com/drive/1QnC7lV7oVFk5OZCm75fqbLAfD9qBy9bw">this notebook </a>.

 ### Citataion